HappyFrowl/documentation/docker/introduction.md

   * Docker Daemon
     * The element that manages containers, images, networks, and volumes

-* **Namespaces**
+## **Namespaces**
 * An element that is used to isolate workspaces
 * Process IDs, networks, mounts, interprocesses, and unix timesharing are created in each namespace
   * This is important because on both the host and the container there will be a process id 1
   * With namespaces this is mapped to a higher process ID
+  * E.g., running an nginx container will show nginx with `pid 1` inside the container
+    * On the host, nginx will run on a higher process id
   *